 Malaria is caused by a parasite carried by mosquitoes, resulting in flu like symptoms, and causing kidney failure, seizures and death if left untreated.
 The higher risk areas for malaria are tropical regions in Africa, South and Central America, India, and South East Asia.

-There are actually many different anti-malarial drugs available, which is good.
+There are actually many different anti-malarial drugs available (there are no travel vaccines for prevention), which is good.
 The issue with them is that they can be spooky and expensive.

 Spooky firstly, due to the strange side effects.
 I’ve heard of a lot of people getting nightmares and night terrors taking them, and also causing insomnia in others.
-I haven’t had either happen to me, but they made me VERY nauseous, so do remember to take them with food!
+I haven’t had either happen to me (but I made another mistake in taking them here), but they made me VERY nauseous, so do remember to take them with food!

 Anti-malarial drugs can be expensive because you have to take them throughout, and often before and after you leave the risk area.
 Which means for a longer trip, those drugs are going to cost you.